-Writing Prompt: Finding Independence - The Write Practice
+Writing Prompt: Finding Independence

 Independence from Nation

 As an American, I often wonder what my life would be like if I had been born elsewhere.
 In what nation, or nationality, would I put my pride then?
-Write a story in which the protagonist must find a new identity after losing, or surrendering, his or her old national one.
+Write a story in which the protagonist must find a new identity after losing, or surrendering, their old national one.

-Challenge: While a “refugee” story would be both appropriate and timely, avoid this temptation and stretch your imagination.
-For what other reasons would we willingly give up our national heritage?
-Why would we do this, and what would the consequences be?
-Note that this isn’t an “American” writing prompt, though it can be if that’s how you choose to read it.
+Challenge: What reasons would prompt us to willingly give up or shift our national heritage?
+What would the consequences be?
+Note that this isn't an “American” writing prompt, though it can be if that's how you choose to read it.

 The Cost of Independence